ketankauntia/Bankist-App-JS/README.md

 # Bankist Application

-- ID/PASS will be updated soon (coz I don't remember :|)
+To run: open the index.html file.

+- ID/PASS for user1 is (id: js)(password: 1111)
 - Project from Jonas Schedman's Js course.

 - Take a quick view of the project below,